erinkeith/erinkeith.github.io/135/topics/iteration.md

 <pre><code>do{
   //loop body, which should include the update expression }while(control expression);</code></pre>
 and again, the <u>initialization</u> expression is assumed to be included before the loop.
-DON'T FORGET THE SEMICOLON!
+DON'T FORGET THE SEMICOLON!<br><br>
 Our real-life example would look like this:<br>
 <pre><code>stepsFromHome = 0;
 do{
   printf("<huffs> I'm running! <puffs>\n");